Visual Arts Administration (MA)

 Program Description

-The MA program in Visual Arts Administration prepares students to become leaders of arts organization and innovators in the field.
+The MA program in Visual Arts Administration prepares students to become leaders in a broad range of arts organizations.
 The program explores the whole art ecology, including the cultural and economic contexts in which arts organizations operate, the role of the artist in society, the stewardship and display of works of art, and the role of art theorists, critics, curators, collectors, dealers, and publics in the global arts ecosystem.
-Students can take courses that delve into nonprofit (arts management) and for-profit (arts markets); most students chart "hybrid" paths across both areas, while also taking required coursework in law, accounting, strategic planning, marketing and digital strategy.
+Students learn foundational skills and concepts through required coursework in law, accounting, strategic planning, marketing, and digital strategy.
+Program electives (including the option to pursue internships) provide opportunities to delve deeper into specific nonprofit and for-profit arts contexts.
 The curriculum instills the creative, analytic and practical skills necessary for cultural leadership.

 Special Opportunities

 Internships provide opportunities to develop relationships with art organizations in New York City through which students gain invaluable professional experience that lays the foundation for their careers.
-The VAA Program in collaboration with the program advisor and Department of Art and Art Professions maintains an ongoing listing of opportunities.
+The VAA Program maintains an ongoing listing of internship opportunities in collaboration with the program advisor and Department of Art and Art Professions.

-Nurturing a global perspective is a focus across the curriculum in readings, case studies, and guest speakers.
-In New York, students benefit from the City as an international cultural laboratory and classes introduce students to galleries, alternative spaces, museums, auction rooms, and much more.
-The program also offers an international study-abroad seminar course. that provides graduate students with an opportunity to experience cultural expression and policies in European venues.
+Nurturing a global perspective is a focus across the curriculum through readings, case studies, guest speakers, and experiential learning.
+Students benefit from access to New York City’s galleries, alternative spaces, museums, auction rooms, and more.
+The program also offers an international study abroad seminar course that provides graduate students with an opportunity to experience cultural expression and policies in European venues.

 Career Opportunities

 Graduates hold positions in a broad cross section of museums, cultural institutions, foundations, galleries, auction houses, and advisory services throughout North America, Europe, Asia, and the Middle East.
-Through alumni and relationships built with internship programs, students work at institutions including: The Museum of Modern Art, Metropolitan Museum of Art, Solomon R. Guggenheim Museum, New York City Department of Cultural Affairs, the Asia Society, Sotheby's, Christie's, and a wide range of galleries.
+Through opportunities from alumni and internship programs, students work at institutions including the Museum of Modern Art, Metropolitan Museum of Art, Solomon R. Guggenheim Museum, New York City Department of Cultural Affairs, the Asia Society, Sotheby's, Christie's, and a wide range of galleries.

 Accreditation (NASAD)